A simple formalization of alpha-equivalence: Properties of substitution

-As formulated by \citet{barendregt1984lambda}, substituting a fresh variable $y$ for any $x$ in the term $u$, yielding $u'$, implies that $\lambda x. u \eqv[\alpha] \lambda y. u'$.
-Note that this is a slight deviation from \citet{curry1958combinatory}, who only needed $y$ to not be free in $u$.
-However, the freshness condition avoids unnecessary renamings of bound variables with no practical downsides.
+As formulated by \citet{curry1958combinatory}, substituting a variable $y\notin\FV(u)$ for any $x$ in the term $u$, yielding $u'$, must imply that $\lambda x.\ u \eqv[\alpha] \lambda y.\ u'$.
+We note that this is a slight deviation from \citet{barendregt1984lambda}, who makes a stronger assumption, requiring that $y$ is fresh.
+With our definitions, this property can be formalized in Rocq as follows:

-A useful property of substitution is that substituting a variable $x$ that is not free in $t$ always yields a term that is $\alpha$-equivalent to the term $t$.
-We note that \citet{curry1958combinatory} and \citet{hindley1986introduction} define substitution such that it has a stronger property: their substitution returns exactly $t$ in the case that $x$ is not free in $t$.
-The stronger property is achieved by explicitly checking if the condition holds.
-In this paper, we opt to use a definition without such an additional explicit check, and thus we get a weaker property.
+Another useful property of substitution is that substituting a variable $x$ that is not free in $t$ always yields the original term $t$.
+The property can be formalized in Rocq as follows:

 A central property of substitution, stated informally, is that substituting parameters of $\alpha$-equivalent abstraction terms with $\alpha$-equivalent arguments yields $\alpha$-equivalent terms.
-The property can be formalized in Rocq as follows:
+Formally, this property can be expressed with our definitions in Rocq as follows:

-In \lstinline|SubstAlpha|, the condition \lstinline|❬xs; Abs x t❭ =α ❬ys; Abs y t'❭| is equivalent to the condition \lstinline|❬xs::x; t❭ =α ❬ys::y; t'❭|, i.e., the parameter is at the end of the context.
-However, this is unsuitable for proof by induction, as in the case where \lstinline|t| is an abstraction, we need to use the induction hypothesis in a setting where the parameter is no longer at the very end of the context.
-Thus, we need to generalize the property to cover cases where the parameters are in the middle of the context instead of only on the right.
-This change is done in the property \lstinline|SubstAlphaMain|, below.
-Note that we now have conditions \lstinline{❬xs++[x]++xs'; t❭ =α ❬ys++[y]++ys'; t'❭}, where the parameters \lstinline|x| and \lstinline|y|, respectively, can appear in the middle of the context.
+Note that the condition \lstinline|❬xs; Abs x t❭ =α ❬ys; Abs y t'❭| in \lstinline|SubstAlpha| is equivalent to the condition \lstinline|❬xs::x; t❭ =α ❬ys::y; t'❭|, i.e., the parameter is at the end of the context.
+However, we found that this form is unsuitable for proof by induction, as in the case where \lstinline|t| is an abstraction, we need to use the induction hypothesis in a setting where the parameter is no longer at the very end of the context.
+Thus, to prove \lstinline|SubstAlpha|, we need to generalize the property to cover cases where the parameters are in the middle of the context instead of only on the right.
+This change results in the property \lstinline|SubstAlphaMain| below, where we now have the condition \lstinline{❬xs++[x]++xs'; t❭ =α ❬ys++[y]++ys'; t'❭}, where the parameters \lstinline|x| and \lstinline|y| can appear in the middle of the context.
 We also have condition \lstinline{length xs' = length ys'}, \lstinline|x ∉ xs'|, and \lstinline|y ∉ ys'|, which ensure that \lstinline|x| and \lstinline|y| are related parameters for \lstinline|t| and \lstinline|t'|, respectively.